gryphoncommand/punkvision/README.md

 If you are on a macbook (school-issued in our case), run `./scripts/install_schoolmac.sh`.

-If you are on an Debian/Ubuntu distribution of linux, run `sudo ./scripts/install_ubuntu.sh`
+If you are on an Debian/Ubuntu distribution of linux, run `sudo ./scripts/install_opencv_debian.sh`

+And then, run `pip3 install -r requirements.txt`

 ## Installing